-Strategic data management is the process and resources that a business puts in place to collect, analyze, store, and use data to achieve business goals.
+Strategic data management is the process and resource that a business puts in place to collect, analyze, store and use data to achieve business goals.

 There are four types of data that businesses typically collect:

 - Descriptive data is qualitative.
 It identifies what or who.
 Some examples of descriptive data in business include buyer personas, target audiences, historical records, keyword reports or process maps.
 Descriptive data can also include descriptive statistics.
 These include things like medians, averages or other features of existing data.

 - Diagnostic data explains why something happened.
 It's typically what you turn to when troubleshooting or trying to understand a phenomenon, as it can highlight correlations, patterns and relationships.
 Diagnostic data is usually collected via data drilling and data discovery, taking the form of metrics or KPIs.
 It's often quantitative data, but not always.

 - Predictive data helps businesses anticipate the future.
 It doesn't predict the future, but if you're looking at forecasts or probabilities, then you're looking at predictive data.
 In business, predictive data leverages machine learning to figure out what's most likely to occur given a set of known variables.
 Some examples may include market forecasts, consumer behavior predictions or data suggesting how well a marketing campaign might perform.

 - Prescriptive data helps businesses identify what steps they need to take next.
 It's often what results from predictive data, but it can also arise from known truths about things like market segments or consumer psychology.
 Content intelligence and experience optimization are two examples of what can be done with prescriptive data.
 In both cases, you're anticipating what the customer needs or wants and serving it up before they ask for it.